jelaas/tarmd/README.md

 # tarmd
-Make or verify a message digest for a TAR-file
+Make or verify a message digest for a TAR-file.
+Handles compressed tar-files.